BhallaLab/almirah/docs/source/user-guide.rst

 Logging
 -------

-If you are using the standard library :mod:`logging` module, napi will emit several logs.
+If you are using the standard library :mod:`logging` module, almirah will emit several logs.
 In some cases, this can be undesireable.
-You can use the standard logger interface to change the log level for napi's logger:
+You can use the standard logger interface to change the log level for almirah's logger:

 .. code-block:: python

-		logging.getLogger("napi").setLevel(logging.WARNING)
+		logging.getLogger("almirah").setLevel(logging.WARNING)

 .. rubric:: The ADBS Dataset

-If you would like to use napi to access the ADBS dataset, visit :doc:`adbs/index` documentation.
+If you would like to use almirah to access the ADBS dataset, visit :doc:`adbs/index` documentation.